last updated December 31, 2015

 Johnny and I went to school.

-As a result, people often use "I" in every complex subject or
+As a result, people often use "I" every time they refer to themselves

 details, the easiest way to know which to use is to drop the other